dgcnz/FACT/README.md

 ## 1 - Learning Concepts with a Concept Dataset
 To learn concepts in this way, each concept dataset needs to have a set of positive and negative images per concept.
 For this, the original authors proposed the CAV methodology (Kim et al. 2018). <br>

 **Concept Dataset Implementations:** The code provided to extract concept data loaders in `data/concept_loaders.py` is the same as in the original implementation.
-In there, you could find the loaders for `Broden`, `CUB`, and `derm7pt` datasets to extract concept loaders.
+In there, you could find the loaders for `BRODEN`, `CUB`, and `derm7pt` datasets to extract concept loaders.
 If you'd like to use custom concept datasets, you could implement your own loader and place there.

 **Obtaining concept vectors**: Once you have the concept data loaders, you could use the `learn_concepts_dataset.py` script to learn the concept vectors (which is also from the original implementation).
 As examples, you can run the following scripts (once you obtain the corresponding datasets):
 ```